Featherston House: House design

-The house brings in spaces from the outdoors and ‘responses’ to the natural environment.
-There is multi usage of a single space since the raised platform is used as a dancing area at parties.
-The raised platform also allows cool air in summer.
-The main exposition of this idea is a large 7.5m high space at the centre of the house.
-The idea of de compartmentalising is further developed by suspension of different living spaces on a series of four staggered, unframed platforms, forming the living, dining, study and master bedroom spaces.

 In 1953, Boyd successfully achieved the vision of the combination of window and wall and launched The Stegbar 'Windowall' that year.
 The firm of Stegbar had been founded in Melbourne in 1946 by Brian Stegley (1920–1974) ('Steg-') and George Barrow ('-bar') with the intention of manufacturing clock cases and office furniture.
 In 1950 Stegbar made timber windows from their factory on the corner of Bay and Aberdeen Roads in Sandringham.
 Robin Boyd designed the Stegbar 'Windowall' system which revolutionised the firm's economic base.
 The overall appearance of the Stegbar 'Windowall' was light but the frames made of hardwood were resilient enough to hold any roof load.

 Individual framing members were continuous in both directions – unbroken mullions and transoms - intersecting each other in a copyright halved joint, alike a floor to ceiling window.